Click a topic, or press the enter key on a topic, to reveal its answer.

 Stores, Banks, Medical/Dental Offices, Government Agencies, Hair Salons, Hospitals, Subways/Busses, Hotels, Restaurants, Theaters, Schools, Taxis.

-It is against the NYC Human Rights Law for a public accommodation to withhold or refuse to provide those goods or services based on the following protected categories under the Law: Age, Race, Color, Religion/Creed, National Origin, Gender, Gender Identity, Disability, Sexual Orientation, Marital or Partnership Status, Alienage or Citizenship Status.
+It is against the NYC Human Rights Law for a public accommodation to withhold or refuse to provide those goods or services based on the following protected categories under the Law: Age, Race, Color, Religion/Creed, National Origin, Gender, Gender Identity, Disability, Sexual Orientation, Marital or Partnership Status, Immigration or Citizenship Status.

 4. If someone comes into my business with a dog, can I ask the person to leave?